learn-co-curriculum/learn-cli-workflow-nitrous/README.md

 4. You'll have learned Test-Driven-Development, TDD, one of the most sought after skills of a professional developer.

-This cycle, reviewing the README, running the tests, reading failure messages, reading the tests, editing your code, and trying it all again, is how you are supposed to code, it's what programmers do all day.
+This cycle – reviewing the README, running the tests, reading failure messages, reading the tests, editing your code, and trying it all again – is how you are supposed to code; it's what programmers do all day.
 We break things, we define the error with a test, we fix the code, we pass the test, we repeat.

 ### 4. Write Your Code

 After forking and cloning the lab, opening the lab in a text editor, reading the README, running the test suite, reading the errors, and reading the tests themselves in `spec`, you're ready to code.
-You've armed yourself with every weapon available in the arsenal of your intellect and we know you can program triumphantly.
+You've armed yourself with every weapon available in the arsenal of your intellect, and we know you can program triumphantly.

 You should understand the point of the lab.